-List of Operations and Skills

-Hairdressing, shaving, razor-setting, shampooing, singeing, face and head massage, elementary hygiene, skilled use and care of tools of trade, elementary business psychology.
+List of Operations and Skills-Hair cutting and styling, shaving, razor setting, shampooing, singeing, face and head massage, elementary hygiene, skilled use and care of tools of trade, elementary business methods, elementary knowledge and care of the hair and scalp.

-Dated this 29th day of March, 1949.
+Dated this 4th day of October 1961.

 [L.S.]

 A. TYNDALL, Judge.